Xevious202/DevNet_Associate_Anki/README.md

   - 3.9.b Manage spaces, participants, and messages in Webex Teams
   - 3.9.c Obtain a list of clients / hosts seen on a network using Meraki or Cisco DNA Center

-### 4.0 Application Deployment & Security 15% | 7 Cards Created
+### 4.0 Application Deployment & Security 15% | 20 Cards Created
 - 4.1 Describe benefits of edge computing
 - 4.2 Identify attributes of different application deployment models (private cloud, public cloud, hybrid cloud, and edge)
 - 4.3 Identify the attributes of these application deployment types
   - 4.3.a Virtual machines
   - 4.3.b Bare metal
   - 4.3.c Containers
-- 4.4 Describe components for a CI/CD pipeline in application deployments | 4 "Deployment"
+- 4.4 Describe components for a CI/CD pipeline in application deployments | 6 "Deployment"
 - 4.5 Construct a Python unit test | 3 "Python", "Deployment"
 - 4.6 Interpret contents of a Dockerfile
 - 4.7 Utilize Docker images in local developer environment
 - 4.8 Identify application security issues related to secret protection, encryption (storage and transport), and data handling
 - 4.9 Explain how firewall, DNS, load balancers, and reverse proxy in application deployment
 - 4.10 Describe top OWASP threats (such as XSS, SQL injections, and CSRF)
-- 4.11 Utilize Bash commands (file management, directory navigation, and environmental variables)
+- 4.11 Utilize Bash commands (file management, directory navigation, and environmental variables) | 11 "Shell"
 - 4.12 Identify the principles of DevOps practices

 ### 5.0 Infrastructure & Automation 20% | 21 Cards Created